Our elders lead, shepherd, and oversee the congregation and ministries of

 Bible versions differ concerning the translation of the passage, and commentators differ on the interpretation of the passage.

 The crux of the matter is if the word for woman (gyne), should be translated as women or wives.
-The Greek word is regularly translated both as woman or wife, according to the context of the passage.
+This Greek word is regularly translated both as woman or wife, according to the context of the passage.
 In this passage, if Paul meant wives, then certainly he would be speaking of the wives of the deacons.
 But if he meant women, then he would be speaking to deacons who are women.

 We believe Paul is speaking to women deacons here for the following reasons:

 our sister Phoebe, a servant of the church at Cenchreae, that you may

 welcome her in the Lord in a way worthy of the saints, and help her in whatever

 she may need from you, for she has been a patron of many and of myself as